-Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Three Strategy Outcomes Integrated Planning Framework Council and Executive Leadership Team maintain an ongoing commitment to review and uphold an integrated Resourcing Strategy.
+Component of Asset Management Vision Asset Management Functions Scenario One Strategy Outcomes Scenario Two Strategy Outcomes Scenario Three Strategy Outcomes Integrated Planning Framework Council and Executive Leadership Team maintain an ongoing commitment to review and uphold an integrated Resourcing Strategy.
 This strategy serves as the foundation for delivering the Community Strategic Plan.
 The Resourcing Strategy encompasses the Long-Term Financial Plan, Workforce Management Plan, Asset Management Strategy and Asset Management Plans.
 All plans are aligned with organisational and service objectives, and the allocation of resources.
-Asset Management Policy and Strategy organisation.
-Both demonstrate a high The Policy and Strategy clearly outlin accountability are clear and understood a high value on asset management, Council's decisions on policy and strategy are clearly documented and communicated effectively throughout the organisation.
+Asset Management Policy and Strategy Council's decisions on policy and si organisation.
+Both demonstrate a high I The Policy and Strategy clearly outline accountability are clear and understood a high value on asset management, p management of asset portfolios.
+They effectiveness in steering our endeavors Council's decisions on policy and strategy are clearly documented and communicated effectively throughout the organisation.
 Both demonstrate a high level of Asset Management maturity, based on Council's self-assessment.
 The Policy and Strategy clearly outline the asset management objectives to be implemented, and responsibilities and accountability are clear and understood across the organisation.
 This framework is further fortified by a culture that places a high value on asset management, primarily aimed at enhancing the asset management system and optimising the management of asset portfolios.
 They are subject to regular review and updates to ensure their continued relevance and effectiveness in steering our endeavors.
-Service planning is a core component of the integrated planning framework.
+Leadership & Governance Service planning is a core component of the integrated planning framework.
 Council's decision on the services offered and the levels of service are informed by asset management impacts and whole of life costing for acquisition and upgrading assets.
-Leadership & Governance Service Planning Decisions will likely need to be made on a reduction in the range of services offered and/or levels of service to be sustainable over the medium and long term.
+Service Planning Decisions will likely need to be made on a reduction in the range of services offered and/or levels of service to be sustainable over the medium and long term.
 Rationalisation of assets will need to be considered.
 Sufficient funding is available to maintain current levels of service.
 No funding is available to enhance levels of service.
 Sufficient funding is available to maintain current levels of service, however there is an element of risk in the initial years of this scenario, and Council will develop mitigation plans to reduce this where possible.
-Enterprise Asset Management Steering Committee With the establishment of the Enterprise Asset Management Steering Committee, we will seek to enhance of accountability, collaboration, and strategic thinking towards the implementation of our Asset Management Strategy.
-The Committee will be pivotal in maintaining the alignment of our asset management performance with our strategobjectives.
-Decision Making The decisions taken by both the Council and the management are aligned with the Asset Management Policy, Asset Management Strategy, and the adopted scenario of the Long-Term Financial Plan.
-Decisions are evidence based and guided by the Enterprise Asset Management Steering Committee.
-To substantiate the necessity for new assets or upgrades, comprehensive business cases are employed, adopting a holistic "whole of life" perspective.
-The Enterprise Project Management Office (ePMO) assesses and provides advice on the suitability of projects for inclusion into the annual budget and LTFP based on the described scope, strategic alignment, stakeholder engagement, delivery risks and operational interdependencies.
+Enterprise Asset Management Steering Committee With the establishment of the Enterprise Asset Management Steering Committee, we will seek to enhance ou accountability, collaboration, and strategic thinking towards the implementation of our Asset Management Strategy.
+The Committee will be pivotal in maintaining the alignment of our asset management performance with our strategic objectives.
+Decision Making The decisions taken by both the Council and the management are aligned with the Asset Management Policy, Ass Management Strategy, and the adopted scenario of the Long-Term Financial Plan.
+Decisions are evidence based are guided by the Enterprise Asset Management Steering Committee.
+To substantiate the necessity for new assets or upgrade comprehensive business cases are employed, adopting a holistic "whole of life" perspective.
+The Enterprise Proje Management Office (ePMO) assesses and provides advice on the suitability of projects for inclusion into the annual budg and LTFP based on the described scope, strategic alignment, stakeholder engagement, delivery risks and operation interdependencies.